XDQP SSL Performance

 1) Hardware/CPU support for Encryption: Once channel is established (cluster startup) XDQP data communicated are encrypted with symmetrical cryptography using OpenSSL library.
 However most of the modern CPUs do provide hardware based encryption support, accelerating the Encryption itself.
 If enabling SSL over XDQP results in considerable Performance cost, you should check with your hardware provider whether your hardware has encryption support and ask to see their test data.

 2) Resource Availability for Current Load pattern: Make sure that you have sufficient CPU and Memory on your environment with existing load so that enabling XDQP SSL does not tip you over the edge.

-3) FireWall: There are various 3rd party tests that confirms that FireWall (and other SSL inspection software) do contribute to SSL Performance (once SSL traffic grows beyond certain limit).
-If you are running into Performance issue - we recommend to test the Performance after disabling FireWall & other Network inspections software across cluster (including Routers) and measure the difference, to see if that is the direction of the Performance issue resolution.
+3) Firewall: There are various 3rd party tests that confirms that a Firewall (and other SSL inspection software) do contribute to SSL Performance (once SSL traffic grows beyond certain limit).
+If you are running into Performance issue - we recommend to test the Performance after disabling the Firewall & other Network inspections software across cluster (including Routers) and measure the difference, to see if that is the direction of the Performance issue resolution.